 12.7.4 (EAPOL-Key frame notation).
 21

+Between a non-AP MLD and an AP MLD, if RSNA has not been established, each message of the FT 4-way handshake shall be sent on the same link used by the latest exchange of successful (Re)Association Request/Response frame. (#5919)

 TGbe editor: Modify 12.6.21 RSNA rekeying as follows: (track change on)

 12.6.21 RSNA rekeying (M117)When a PTKSA is deleted, a non-AP and non-PCP STA may reassociate with the same AP or PCP and/ or establish a new RSNA with the AP or PCP.

-… (existing texts)….
+When a PTKSA is deleted, a non-AP MLD may reassociate with the same AP MLD and/or establish a new RSNA with the AP MLD. (#5919)… (existing texts)….

 (#2500)An Authenticator may initiate a 4-way handshake for the purpose of renewing the key associated with a PTKSA.
 A supplicant may send an EAPOL request message to the authenticator to request rekeying.
 In addition, if both the Authenticator and the Supplicant support multiple keys for individually addressed traffic, a smooth switchover to the new key is possible using the following procedure. … (existing texts)….

 (#2500)A PTKSA has a limited lifetime, either in absolute time or due to exhausting the PN space.
-To maintain an uninterrupted security association, a STA should establish a new PTKSA prior to the expiration of the old PTKSA.
+To maintain an uninterrupted security association, a STA or MLD should establish a new PTKSA prior to the expiration of the old PTKSA. (#5919)

 … (existing texts)….